SilentVoid13/McqConverter/README.md

 ### mcqconverter_core

-This is the core library used to make all the conversions used by all the other projects.
+This is the core library used to perform all the conversions.
+It is used by all the other projects.
 This project is not useful for users.

 ## Binaries